UglyBob79/esphome-components/README.md

 The Tasker component allows you to run automations by making schedules with weekdays and time values.

 **Features:**
-- Schedule by weekdays, for example  `MON-FRI`, `ODD` or `EVEN` days.
+- Schedule by weekdays, for example  `MON-FRI` or special days like `ODD`, `EVEN` and `EOD` (every other day).
 Ranges can be used, as well as multiple items comma separated
 - Schedule by time values with minute precision, for example `18:00` or `3:45` (max 5 time values per schedule).
 Multiple values should be comma separated
 - Schedule values will be exposes as text fields, which can be edited for instance from [Home Assistant](https://www.home-assistant.io/)
 - Schedule values are saved on flash for persitence